Pimenta racemosa: Uses

-Pimenta racemosa is widely introduced and can become an invasive weed.

 Anti-inflammatory and antinociceptive properties

 Extracts from multiple varieties of Pimenta racemosa display anti-inflammatory properties.
 These properties are mediated in part by terpenes such as abietic acid and lupeol, which alter neutrophil migration into inflamed regions.

 Pimenta racemosa also demonstrates antinociceptive properties and has historically been used as an analgesic in the Caribbean.

+Description

+The tree is 4–12 m tall and the white flowers, about 10 mm wide, become black, oval fruits measuring 7–12 mm.
+The ideal conditions for P. racemosa are regular irrigation and bright sunshine.